julywint007/SCE_STANDARD_LIB/Pipelines/README.md

 - `command:` - Required.
 This must be a valid path to an executable starting from `/mnt/` (Domino File System projects) or `/mnt/code/` (git-based projects), and can include arguments passed into the executable.
 For example, `script.sh arg1 arg2`.

 - `depends:` - Optional.
-Valid values include any other defined job in the jobs.cfg file, including multiple job names separated by a single space.
+Valid values include any other defined job in the jobs.cfg file, including multiple job names separated by a single comma `,`.
 If present, the job will not start until the specified jobs have completed.

 - `project_repo_git_ref` - Optional.
 An alternative git ref can be specified for the project repo.
 Only 1 value is valid, which is a comma separated list consisting of the reference type and the reference value.